You have definitely received a push notification from an app today.

 The average US smartphone user receives 46 push notifications a day!
 That’s a lot of pushing!
 Here’s a list of contemporary apps and examples of the push notifications they are known for sending.
 You may have received a few yourself?

-Amazon send you tracking notifications of your parcels (although not always accurate!).
+Amazon sends you tracking notifications of your parcels (although not always accurate!).

 Waze warns you of traffic updates on your route.
 If there’s a diversion, they’ll send you a notification, as well as informing you of better routes to take (although not always accurate!).